 Commissioning + Rank

 When you join the Military, you will be commissioned as an officer.
-If you join during medical school, either through the the Health Services Scholarship Program, the Uniformed Services University of the Health Sciences or the Medical and Dental Student Stipend Program, you will enter the Military as a second lieutenant in the Army and Air Force, or as an ensign in the Navy.
-After graduation, you will advance to the rank of captain in the Army and Air Force, or lieutenant in the Navy.
-If you join through the Financial Assistance Program, you will serve at the rank of at least captain (Army/Air Force), or lieutenant (Navy).
+If you join during medical school, either through the Health Services Scholarship Program, the Uniformed Services University of the Health Sciences or the Medical and Dental Student Stipend Program, you will enter the Military as a second lieutenant in the Army or Air Force or as an ensign in the Navy.
+After graduation, you will advance to the rank of captain in the Army or Air Force or lieutenant in the Navy.
+If you join through the Financial Assistance Program, you will serve at the rank of at least captain (Army/Air Force) or lieutenant (Navy).

 When you join the Military, you will be commissioned as an officer.

-If you enter as a licensed physician, your rank will typically begin at captain or major (Army/Air Force), or lieutenant or lieutenant commander (Navy), but it may be higher depending on where you are in your career.
-When you apply to join the Military, a credentialing board will evaluate your work experience and prior service, if any.
-Once your rank is determined, it must be approved by Congress and the president.
+If you enter as a licensed physician, your rank will typically begin at captain or major (Army/Air Force) or lieutenant or lieutenant commander (Navy), but it may be higher depending on where you are in your career.
+When you apply to join the Military, a professional review board will evaluate your work experience and prior service, if any.
+Once your rank is determined, it must be approved by Congress or the Secretary of Defense.
 This process may take several months.